henrynvn09/chop-recipes-web/README.md

 - [How to setup MongoDB API](./how-get-mongodb-api.md)

-# How to run the web properly?
+# How to run the web?
 Use two terminal:

 1. Get API access from the previous sectioin